markverb1/scratch-bot-dc/README.md

 # scratch-bot-dc
-This is a Discord bot I'm working on.
+This is a Discord bot I'm not working on.